Master of Pharmacy - 767AA

 Complete a Master of Pharmacy at UC and you will:

 - gain the necessary knowledge, exposure, attitudes and clinical decision-making skills required to practice as a pharmacist

-- undertake a series of problem based clinical studies to further develop your skills and adaptability
+- undertake a series of problem-based clinical studies

 - develop an understanding of healthcare consumers' needs